-- Dawn of the Dead – Revelation 6 "And I heard a voice in the midst of the four beasts.
-And I looked and behold, a pale horse And his name that sat on him was death, And hell followed with him."
-This is from a Johnny Cash song "The Man Comes Around" in which he quotes Revelation.
-The song was used in many other television and film projects.
+- Dawn of the Dead [Film, 2004] – Revelation 6 "And I heard a voice in the midst of the four beasts.
+And I looked and behold, a pale horse and his name that sat on him was death, And hell followed with him."
+This verse is heard in the background, in the lyrics of the Johnny Cash song "The Man Comes Around."
+The song has been used in many other television and film projects.

-- Shakedown – in this 1988 crime drama film, actor Roland Dalton uses Matthew 10:26-27 "...for there is nothing covered up that shall not be revealed, and nothing that is hidden that shall not be known.
-What I tell you in darkness, you must speak in the light: and whatever is whispered to you, you must shout…" as part of his summation.
+- Shakedown [Film (1988)] – Matthew 10:26-27 "...for there is nothing covered up that shall not be revealed, and nothing that is hidden that shall not be known.
+What I tell you in darkness, you must speak in the light: and whatever is whispered to you, you must shout..."
+In this crime drama, actor Roland Dalton uses the verse as part of his summation.

-- Legion, an apocalyptic film dissed by many critics, which has the Archangel Michael who has decided to go rogue and protect a new unborn Messiah, fighting ghouls after God has decided to wreak a final havoc on the planet.
-The twist of this movie is that the minds of the ghouls are overtaken by angels, not demons.
-In a movie that features an archangel (albeit with a machine gun) on its front cover, one might expect at least a weak attempt to quote the bible, perhaps with a reference to plagues or smiting, or one of the victims praying a psalm before meeting a gruesome death.
-Seeing an angel reason that he knows better than God what God actually needs makes this movie almost a guilty pleasure, as long as the fast-forward button is close at hand.
+- Legion [Film (2010)] – The Archangel Michael has decided to go rogue and protect a new unborn Messiah, fighting ghouls after God has decided to wreak a final havoc on the planet.
+In a strange twist, the minds of the ghouls are overtaken by angels, not demons.
+One might expect a film featuring an archangel with a machine gun to make at least a weak attempt to quote the bible, perhaps with a reference to plagues or smiting, or a victim quoting a psalm in prayer before meeting a gruesome death.
+Seeing an angel reason that he knows God's needs better than God Himself makes this movie almost a guilty pleasure, as long as the fast-forward button is close at hand.

-- Bruce, Almighty – In this film, Jim Carrey (Bruce) asks the universal question "why me?" and believes he can do better than God.
+- Bruce, Almighty [Film (2003)] – Jim Carrey (Bruce) asks the universal question, "Why me?" and believes he can do better than God.
 Morgan Freeman (God) gives him a chance to try his hand.
 The results are hilarious and thought provoking.
 Perhaps by not quoting any texts the filmmakers have succeeded in creating a film that can be heard universally.

 Biblical references are also found overtly and covertly, in marketing.